-A visual representation of the procedure is shown in figure ??.
-This figure corresponds to the Voronoi Tessellation on the figure ??.
-The red segments correspond to Voronoi segments removed by the first pruning phase.
-The yellow Voronoi segments correspond to Voronoi segments removed by the DCE pruning procedure.
-And the segments in green correspond to the final pruned skeleton.
-The resulting skeleton can be seen in figure ??.
-Several discoveries are exploited to increase the efficiency of this procedure, without loss of generality.
+A visual representation of the pruning stages is shown in figure 4.2.
+This figure corresponds to the Voronoi Tessellation on the figure 4.1.
+The red segments correspond to Voronoi segments removed by the first pruning stage.
+The yellow Voronoi segments correspond to Voronoi segments removed by the DCE pruning stage.
+The segments in green correspond to the final pruned skeleton.
+The resulting skeleton can be seen in figure 4.1.

-• The first pruning phase, described in the step (4.a) of the algorithm, which involves checking if a Voronoi edge is completely contained inside the shape (which can contain holes) can be performed efficiently because we consider that,

-Claim 4.2.1.
-Testing if both endpoints, i.e., Voronoi vertices, of a Voronoi segment are inside the shape is enough to guarantee that the whole segment is contained inside the shape.
-We prove this statement and its restrictions in section 4.4.
+The first pruning phase, described in the step (4.a) of the algorithm, which involves checking if a Voronoi edge is completely contained inside the shape (which can contain holes) can be performed efficiently because testing if both endpoints, i.e., Voronoi vertices, of a Voronoi segment are inside the shape is enough to guarantee that the whole segment is contained inside the shape.
+We prove formally this statement and its restrictions in section 4.3.

-• The second pruning phase can also be performed efficiently thanks to the definition of Voronoi segment.
-According to it, every point in a Voronoi segment shares the same pair of Voronoi sites, and only two, say v_i and v_j which are also the closest shape boundary points for each segment point.
-Consequently, v_i and v_j are the generative points for every point in the segment, needed for the DCE pruning procedure, and therefore it is enough to check the condition once for each Voronoi segment.
+The second pruning phase can also be performed efficiently thanks to the definition of Voronoi segment.
+According to it, every point in a Voronoi segment shares the same pair of Voronoi sites, say v_i and v_j which are also their generative points, used by the DCE pruning procedure, and therefore it is enough to check the DCE condition once for the whole Voronoi segment.

-The algorithmic form of the procedure is shown in 4.1, with $S{Vpruned}$ the shape Voronoi skeleton obtained by our procedure and composed of Voronoi segments, A_I and A_F the end points or Voronoi vertices of a Voronoi segment s{ij} .
+The algorithmic pseudo code specification of the procedure is shown in 4.1, where $S{Vpruned}$ is the shape's Voronoi skeleton obtained by our procedure and composed of Voronoi segments, A_I and A_F the end points or Voronoi vertices of a Voronoi segment s{ij} .
 And the functions are defined as: